zechworld/Datacamp-Data-Engineer-Notes/Cleaning-data-in-Python/2-txt-and-categorical-problems/membership-constraint/README.md

 ### Example

-|Membership / Categorical Constraint | Other Constraint
+|Membership / Categorical or Constraint | Other Constraint
 |--|--|
 |A `GPA` column containing a `Z-` grade|A `revenue`column represented as a string|
 |A `has_loan`